DJDanl/cpp-docs.pt-br/docs/mfc/reference/cwinthread-class.md

 ### <a name="return-value"></a>Valor de retorno

-Se for bem-sucedido, o identificador do objeto de thread; Caso contrário, nulo.
+Se for bem-sucedido, o identificador do objeto de thread; caso contrário, NULL.

 ### <a name="remarks"></a>Comentários